Mentoring Tiny Humans

 About

-• Schedule: Day Camps (2 hours); Tie-Dying Parties (2 hours); Sensory Experience Workshop (2 hours); Individual/Private Classes or Coaching (1 hour); Virtual Business Coaching Consultation (1 hour); Virtual Coaching Consultation (30 minutes)
+• Schedule: Day Camps (2 hours); Tie-Dying Parties (2 hours); Virtual Coaching Consultation (30 minutes); Individual/Private Classes or Coaching (1 hour); Sensory Experience Workshop (2 hours); Virtual Business Coaching Consultation (1 hour)

-Mentoring Tiny Humans was created over 9 years ago by owner and operator Typhanie Sharfner.
-The owner and operator has over 25 years of experience working directly with children in various ways, including at educational facilities and immediate trauma education as a volunteer with Trauma Intervention Programs, and holds a degree in communications and cultural studies with education in Counseling studies.
+Mentoring Tiny Humans was created over 9 years ago after the owner became a mom.
+The owner and operator, Typhanie, has over 25 years of experience working directly with children in various ways, including at educational facilities and in immediate trauma education as a volunteer with Trauma Intervention Programs, and holds a degree in communications and cultural studies with education in Counseling studies.
+The program is based on the owner’s personal parenting philosophy that she is not raising a child, but mentoring a human, with responsibilities as a parent to help her own tiny human navigate and understand the world around him in an autonomous way as he learns to become his own person.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.